irdinaahelmy/irdinaahelmy/README.md

 [![VSCO](https://img.shields.io/badge/-VSCO-000?style=flat&logo=VSCO&logoColor=white)](https://vsco.co/irdinahelmy/gallery)

 Here are a little about me:
-👻 I’m new to GitHub and having fun exploring it
+- 👻 New to GitHub and enjoying the exploration
-🌱 I’m teaching myself data analysis to learn more
+- 🌱 Teaching myself data analysis for general knowledge
-😄 I’m a beginner in German from Malaysia
+- 😄 Beginner in German, from Malaysia
-🔭 I’m working as a Network Operations Centre
+- 🔭 Working as a Network Operations Centre